HackSoftware/Django-Styleguide/README.md

 **Custom validation:**

-* There's a custom model validation, defined in `clean`.
-This validation uses only model fields and no relations.
+* There's a custom model validation, defined in `clean()`.
+This validation uses only model fields and spans no relations.
 * This requires someone to call `full_clean()` on the model instance.
 The best place to do that is in the `save()` method of the model.
 Otherwise people can forget to call `full_clean()` in the respective service.

 **Properties:**

-* All properties, expect `visible_teachers` work directly on model fields.
+* All properties, except `visible_teachers`, work directly on model fields.
 * `visible_teachers` is a great candidate for a **selector**.

 We have few general rules for custom validations & model properties / methods: